 The Honors Program

-Students who meet the required high school grade point average (GPA) or who have the required college GPA may apply for admittance into the Honors Program.
+Students who meet the required high school grade point average (GPA) or who have the required college GPA and have completed the required number of semester hours of college-level courses may apply for admittance into the Honors Program.
 Students admitted into the Honors Program must register for the appropriate Honors courses and maintain the required minimum GPA as established by the Honors Program.

-Honors or High Honors graduation for the Associate in Arts and Associate in Science degrees are determined by the student's all-college cumulative GPA at the end of the term the student graduates as established by the Honors Program.
+Honors or High Honors graduation for Associate in Arts, Associate in Science, and Associate in Applied Science degrees is determined by the student's all-college cumulative GPA at the end of the term the student graduates as established by the Honors Program.

 Study Abroad Program

-Study abroad courses will be offered based on faculty interest and student enrollment.
+Study abroad courses are offered based on faculty interest and student enrollment.

 Service Learning and Civic Engagement